A healthy diet during lactation, capable of preventing metabolic alterations in offspring

 In view of this, the researchers considered it “interesting” to study possible intervention strategies during the breastfeeding period to prevent just the adverse effects caused by a unbalanced maternal diet during pregnancyor even before it.

-To do this, they carried out a lipidomic profile analysis to determine the alterations in said profile that could be potentially involved with the risk of the offspring to develop diseases in later stages of life.
+To do this, they carried out a lipidomic profile analysis to determine the alterations in said profile that might be potentially involved with the risk of the offspring to develop diseases in later stages of life.
 They also analyzed the plasma lipid profile of the pups in the final stage of lactation.

 The results of this study showed that maternal consumption of an obesogenic diet throughout the perinatal period (specifically, from one month before pregnancy and during pregnancy and lactation) causes a notable change in the lipid composition of milk and in the plasma of their young at an early age.